Jason Danino-Holt: Early life

 Danino-Holt was born in Tel Aviv, Israel, to a Moroccan French-Canadian mother, Chantal Danino, and a British father, Martin Holt.
 Raised in a trilingual home, he attended summer school in Cambridge at age 12.
 He attended Teva School for Nature in Jaffa, following by theatre studies at the Thelma Yellin High School for the Arts and later trained at the Nissan Nativ Acting Studio (2007–2010).
 He pursued an MFA certificate at Bezalel Academy of Arts and Design (2019–2021).
 Unlike most of his Israeli contemporaries, he did not serve in the IDF for health reasons.

 Career

 Television

 In 2005, Danino-Holt was a Nickelodeon presenter in Israel.
 In 2007, he gave Israel's votes during the Eurovision Song Contest in Helsinki, and during the same week hosted a special show dedicated to the song contest on IBA.

 In 2008 Danino-Holt moved to London and hosted Switched On for MTV Europe.
 After returning to Israel he took part in the reality-documentary series Mehubarim (Connected) aired on HOT, in which he shared intimate, self-documented perspective on his life.

-Between 2014–2017 he anchored "The Tube" on i24News English, covering digital culture and media trends.
+Between 2014 and 2017 he anchored "The Tube" on i24News English, covering digital culture and media trends.